Emergency Ready

 In the event of an emergency or disaster in East Tamaki, Business East Tamaki will be able to assist Auckland Emergency Management and the emergency services in the local response by helping to warn and communicate with local businesses.

-Subscribe to emergency updates
+Subscribe to Emergency Updates

 Click here to subscribe to SMS or email alerts from Civil Defence or Red Cross.